Pancake graph: Diameter

 In 1979, Bill Gates and Christos Papadimitriou gave an upper bound of 5/3n.
 This was improved, thirty years later, to 18/11n by a team of researchers at the University of Texas at Dallas, led by Founders Professor Hal Sudborough (Chitturi et al., 2009).

 In 2011, Laurent Bulteau, Guillaume Fertin, and Irena Rusu proved that the problem of finding the shortest sequence of flips for a given stack of pancakes is NP-hard, thereby answering a question that had been open for over three decades.

 Burnt pancake graph

 In a variation called the burnt pancake problem, the bottom of each pancake in the pile is burnt, and the sort must be completed with the burnt side of every pancake down.
 It is a signed permutation, and if a pancake i is "burnt side up" a negative element i` is put in place of i in the permutation.
 The burnt pancake graph is the graph representation of this problem.

 A $P'_n$ burnt pancake graph is regular, its order is $2^n \cdot n!$, its degree is $n$.

-For its variant David S. Cohen (David X. Cohen) and Manuel Blum proved in 1995, that $3n/2\leq P'_n\leq 2n-2$ (when the upper limit is only true if $n>9$).
+For its variant David S. Cohen (best known by his pen name "David X. Cohen") and Manuel Blum proved in 1995, that $3n/2\leq P'_n\leq 2n-2$ (when the upper limit is only true if $n>9$).

 The girth of a burnt pancake graph is: